mluciaST/Project1/README.md

 ## Description:

-This project will create an airline database using MongoDB/Mongoose from the perspective of management with all necessary permissions.
+This project is of an airline database using MongoDB/Mongoose from the perspective of management with all necessary permissions.
-This will work in conjunction with React and CSS for a UI that will have the functionality to add, update, view, and delete flight information.
+This works in conjunction with React and CSS for a UI that has the functionality to add, update, view, and delete flight information.

 ### Each flight will have the following: